BGNolan/PlotGenerationEngine/README.md

 ## Getting Started

-Simply use your favourite python3 interpreter to run pyGame/main.py.
+UI: Simply use your preferred python3 interpreter to run pyGame/main.py.
+Parser: An example of how the parser operates is given with parser_testing.py

 ### Prerequisites

-Requires PyQt5 and Python 3.5 or later.
+UI: Requires PyQt5 and Python 3.5 or later.
 To install PyQt5 on a Windows, OS X, and/or 64-bit Linux machine, in the command line enter 'pip3 install PyQt5' without the quotes.
+Parser: Requires Python3 and the library jsonpickle.
+To install jsonpickle, use the command "pip install -U jsonpickle"

 ## Built With